 Therapy for Existential & Political Stress

 If you feel overwhelmed, angry, hopeless, or constantly on edge in response to what’s happening in the world, you’re not imagining it — and you’re not overreacting.
-Political stress, existential dread, and collective uncertainty can take a real toll on your mental health.

-Feel anxious, angry, or hopeless about the future
+You feel anxious, angry, or hopeless about the future

-Are constantly doomscrolling or unable to disengage from the news
+You find yourself doomscrolling or unable to disengage from the news

-Feel disconnected from people who don’t share your values
+You feel isolated from people who don’t share your values

-Wonder how to care for yourself while still caring deeply about the world
+You’re trying to care for yourself while still caring deeply about the world

 -